-(45) Federally Qualified Health Center (FQHC)--An entity that is certified by CMS to meet the requirements of 42 U.S.C. §1395x(aa)(3) as a Federally Qualified Health Center and is enrolled as a provider in the Texas Medicaid program.
+(47) Federally Qualified Health Center (FQHC)--An entity that is certified by CMS to meet the requirements of 42 U.S.C. §1395x(aa)(3) as a Federally Qualified Health Center and is enrolled as a provider in the Texas Medicaid program.

-(46) Former Foster Care Children (FFCC) program--The Medicaid program for young adults who aged out of the conservatorship of Texas Department of Family and Protective Services (DFPS), administered in accordance with Chapter 366, Subchapter J of this title (relating to Former Foster Care Children's Program).
+(48) Former Foster Care Children (FFCC) program--The Medicaid program for young adults who aged out of the conservatorship of DFPS , administered in accordance with Chapter 366, Subchapter J of this title (relating to Former Foster Care Children's Program).

-(47) Functional necessity--A member's need for services and supports with activities of daily living or instrumental activities of daily living to be healthy and safe in the most integrated setting possible.
+(49) Functional necessity--A member's need for services and supports with activities of daily living or instrumental activities of daily living to be healthy and safe in the most integrated setting possible.
 This determination is based on the results of a functional assessment.